weknowinc/webcomponents_handson/README.md

 - The style file `wk-hello.css`: Which in this initial case doesn't have code.
 - The TypeScript file with the webComponent description `wk-hello.ts`: Interesting thing about it is the inclussion of LIT an outline components which make everything work.
 In this simple example we create a component, nothing more.
-- The Storybook file `wk-hello.stories.ts` with an example use of the defined webComponent: It just shows the created webComponent.
+- The Storybook file `wk-hello.stories.ts` with an example use of the defined webComponent: It just shows the created webComponent within StoryBook.
+It is interesting to see the line <code>title: 'WK/Hello'</code> which defines the StoryBook category.

 ![Seeing the webComponents in StoryBook](./resources/Outline-Phase2-StoryBook.png "StoryBook")